glu-lang/glu-book/_docs/primitives.md

 ---
-title: Understanding Primitive
+title: Understanding Primitives
 category: Data Types
 ---

-"Primitive" refers to the simplest and most basic data types in programming that are built into a language and are not composed of other types.
-They represent the most fundamental forms of data and are directly supported by the hardware.
+Primitive types refer to the simplest and most basic data types in programming that are built into a language and are not composed of other types.
+They represent the most fundamental forms of data in the language.

 ## Primitive Types

 ### Int (Signed Integers)
 Represent whole numbers (positive, negative, or zero).

-The size and range vary depending on the number of bits used.
+The size and range vary depending on the exact type:

 | Type  | Bit Size | Range |
 |-------|----------|-------|